yugabyte/yugabyte-db/docs/content/latest/api/ycql/ddl_create_index.md

 When an index is created on an existing table, YugabyteDB will automatically backfill existing data into the index in an online manner (that is, while continuing to serve other concurrent writes and traffic).
-For more details on how this is done, please see [Online Index Backfill](https://github.com/yugabyte/yugabyte-db/blob/master/architecture/design/online-index-backfill.md)
+For more details on how this is done, see [Online Index Backfill](https://github.com/yugabyte/yugabyte-db/blob/master/architecture/design/online-index-backfill.md)

 {{< /note >}}